ICWallis/T21-Tutorial-WellTestAnalysis/README.md

 The Tutorial will start with an introduction to geothermal wells and then demo Pythonic approaches to analysis of completion (injection) tests and well heating logs:
 - Introduction to temperature log analysis and natural state temperature interpretation
 - Injectivitly index determination (i.e., well capacity in t/hr.bar)
-- Python workflow for completion test spinner log analysis (i.e., feedzone identification)
+- Python workflow for completion test spinner data analysis (i.e., feedzone identification)

 Production tests and pressure transient analysis are not covered.